ethangela/symmary_sentiment/README.md

 ## Extracted tables for Infosys (Updated version on 21 Jul 2024)
 ### Overall workflow
+- We employ `sheet.py` to extract and analyse tables
 - Automatically extract tables from the PDF using `pdfplumber` pakcage
 - Use custom dictionaries to clarify the information in the extracted tables (e.g., convert YOY to year-on-year, CC to constant currency, ($) to (in doller term) etc.)
 - Extract the information from the tables and embed it using `'all-MiniLM-L6-v2'` model imported from `SentenceTransformer` pakcage